Sakunweerasinghe/ISEC3004_Assign1_Gr16/README.md

 Nosql Web Application Patch1 with Strings was patched by converting all user inputs to String.
 This will allow for input sanitization where user inputs are not directly used.

+Nosql Web Application Patch2 used encryption of the password to ensure input sanitization